aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 **Rules:** Can't deploy the ai guard in a safe zone.
 Ai despawns on restarts.
 Ai only attacks mission ai (only tested on DMS Ai).

+**Command Ai movement:**

+1. Press ESC>Configure>Controls>Show:Command

+2. Change the "ACTION" of "Select all units" to the key of your choice (I used apostrophe).
+Press "OK" and go back to the game.

+3. Press apostrophe to select your Ai, then hit "space bar"

+4. Move your mouse to the position you wish the Ai to hold or vehicle you wish the Ai to enter.
+Now hit the "space bar" :)

 I would like to change the ai behaviour to help kill other Exile Players out of the players group.
 Let me know if you have any ideas.